 In addition to many academic scholarships awarded in Canada and England, Dr. Murphy also has won numerous prizes for her music, including most recently the 2018 Azrieli Commission and the 2017 Maria Anna Mozart Award from Symphony Nova Scotia.
 Her career was launched when she won first prize and the People’s Choice Award at the CBC Young Composers Competition in 1994 (string quartet category).
 Since then, Dr. Murphy’s music has been performed around the world by outstanding soloists and ensembles and has had radio broadcasts in over 22 countries.
 Her music has been interpreted by renowned conductors such as Sir Andrew Davis, David Brophy, Bramwell Tovey, and Mario Bernardi and has been heard in iconic concert halls such as Carnegie Hall in New York City and The Mozarteum in Salzburg.

-Kelly-Marie Murphy was born on a NATO base in Sardinia, Italy in 1964, and grew up on Armed Forces bases all across Canada.
-She began her studies in composition at the University of Calgary and later received a Ph.D. in composition from the University of Leeds in England.
-After living and working for many years in the Washington D.C. area, she is now based in Ottawa.
+Kelly-Marie Murphy was born on a NATO base in Sardegna, Italy and grew up on Canadian Armed Forces bases across Canada.
+She began her studies in composition at the University of Calgary with William Jordan and Allan Bell and later received a Ph.D. in composition from the University of Leeds, England, where she studied with Philip Wilby.
+After living and working for many years in the Washington D.C. area, where she was designated “an alien of extraordinary ability” by the U.S. Immigration and Naturalization Service, she is now based in Ottawa.